A Survey of Graph Neural Networks for Recommender Systems: Challenges, Methods, and Directions

 However, stacked GNN layers may suffer from the over-smoothing~\cite{chen2020measuring_oversmoothing} problem, which may lead to significant performance degradation.
 Hypergraph-based methods, such as MHCN~\cite{yu2021MHCN_social}, propose to model the high-order social relations with hyperedge~\cite{feng2019hypergraph}, which can connect more than two nodes and model the high-order relations in a natural way.
-HOSR~\cite{liu2020HOSR} recursively propagate embeddings along the social network for reflecting the influence of high-order neighbors in the user representations.
+HOSR~\cite{liu2020HOSR} recursively propagates embeddings on the social network to reflect the influence of high-order neighbors in the user representations.
 To further improve the recommendation performance, some works~\cite{xu2019RecoGCN, zhang2021GBGCN, song2019DGRec,huang2021KCGN,bai2020TGRec} introduce side information when constructing the graph.
 RecoGCN~\cite{xu2019RecoGCN} unifies users, items, and selling agents into a heterogeneous graph to capture the complex relations in social E-commerce.
-GBGCN~\cite{zhang2021GBGCN} constructs a graph for organizing user behaviors of two views in group-buying recommendation, of which the \textit{initiator view} contains those initiator-item interactions and the \textit{participant view} contains those participant-item interactions.
+GBGCN~\cite{zhang2021GBGCN} constructs a graph for organizing user behaviors of two views in the group-buying recommendation, of which the \textit{initiator view} contains those initiator-item interactions and the \textit{participant view} contains those participant-item interactions.
 DGRec~\cite{song2019DGRec} and TGRec~\cite{bai2020TGRec} introduce temporal information of user behaviors into social recommendation.
 KCGN~\cite{huang2021KCGN} proposes to capture both user-user and item-item relations with the developed knowledge-aware coupled graph.